Maroons in Health Sciences

 - Learning that excites students to seek careers in Catholic health care leadership

 Students must apply for admission to the program through our website.
-Students who participated in 2013-14 are invited to apply again for another year.
+Students who participated in the previous year are invited to apply again for another year.
 Gatherings will take place during scheduled times outside the regular school day hours.
 Presentation and panel discussions with experts from both the Medical Center and the College will also occur during seminar period.

 Students admitted to this program, who successfully complete mandatory federal and state compliance education will be given access to restricted areas within medical facilities in order to